bosch-engineering/off_highway_sensor_drivers/README.md

 This project provides ROS drivers for Bosch Off-Highway sensor systems.

-The off_highway_sensor_drivers package is developed for ROS 2 Humble on Ubuntu 22.04.

 The [**off_highway_sensor_drivers**](off_highway_sensor_drivers/package.xml) package acts as metapackage for all of the following packages.